aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 If you specify the option `recordType` you can decide if you want the construct to use CNAME or Route53-Aliases as record sets.

+If you specify the option `containerCpu` allows you to set the minimum number of CPU units to reserve for the container.

+If you specify the option `containerMemoryLimitMiB` allows you to set the amount of memory (in MiB) to provide to the container.

 If you need to encrypt the traffic between the load balancer and the ECS tasks, you can set the `targetProtocol` to `HTTPS`.

 Additionally, if more than one application target group are needed, instantiate one of the following: